 Disaster can strike at any time or anywhere.
-You’re not given a 10-minute warning to prepare – it just happens and after, you’re left to pick up the pieces of the resulting damage.
-So the question is, if a disaster, such as a fire or a flood, should strike your business, would it be able to survive?
+There’s not a 10-minute warning to prepare, it just happens.
+Leaving you to pick up the pieces of the resulting damage.
+So the question is if a disaster should strike your business, would it be able to survive?
 According to FEMA, nearly 40% of small businesses that experience a disaster, will never open their doors for business again.
-To avoid your businesses closure due to a disaster, follow our tips to be as prepared as possible.
+To help your business survive a disaster, follow our tips to be as prepared as possible.

 Create a plan.

 According to a Nationwide Insurance survey, 3 out of 4 business do not have a disaster recovery plan in place.
 For a business to survive post-disaster, it’s essential that a plan is put in place so you and your team know how to react.
 While creating your emergency recovery plan, it’s important to understand your business’s weaknesses, vulnerabilities and potential disasters that could affect your business so that you are able to prepare for them.
 Additionally, be sure to include the following items in your disaster recovery plan: